towerofnix/blog/posts/11-raspberry-pi-madness.md

 ![Setup](static/media/11-setup.png)

-(That picture looks an awful lot like an album cover.s)
+(That picture looks an awful lot like an album cover.)

 Although my new setup is a bit less crazy (I got rid of the HDMI output, keyboard and mouse).